oaltawil/LAPS/README.md

 ### 3. Active Directory Users and Computers Snap-In Console

 3.1.
-Install the "Active Directory Users and Computers" snap-in console by enabling the Remote Server Administration Tools for Active Directory Domain Services feature on any domain-joined server or workstation
+Use any domain-joined server or workstation and install the "Active Directory Users and Computers" snap-in console by enabling the Remote Server Administration Tools for Active Directory Domain Services feature: [Remote Server Administration Tools for Windows Operating Systems](https://support.microsoft.com/en-us/help/2693643/remote-server-administration-tools-rsat-for-windows-operating-systems)

 3.2.
 Launch the "Active Directory Users and Computers" snap-in console